batosai/adonis-attachment/docs/guide/essentials/installation.md

 # Installation

 The Adonis Attachment package is available on [npm](https://www.npmjs.com/package/@jrmc/adonis-attachment).

+It's required [Adonis Drive](https://docs.adonisjs.com/guides/digging-deeper/drive), please look at the documentation if this is not installed.

 You can install it using the following ace command to automagically configure it:
 ```sh
 node ace add @jrmc/adonis-attachment